IDaneva/Morse-code_translator_project/README.md

 Once we have the text in morse that we want to translate we can just type it and click on the "Translate!" button.

-For example if we take ".... . .-.. .-.. ---" the output will be then showed in the Translation field
+For example if we take ".... . .-.. .-.. ---" the output will be then showed in the "Translation" field

 ![image](https://user-images.githubusercontent.com/101068051/196107166-ee9ab921-d9f5-43c5-87e2-257b21763d1b.png)